 Some sources suggest that applying juniper berry oil to your shampoo or conditioner can help to prevent dandruff as well as improve overall health in the scalp area.

-History of Juniper Berry Essential Oil
+What is the history of Juniper Berry Essential Oil?

 Once seen as a protective force against evil spirits and negative forces, the juniper berry was renowned throughout history for its protective properties.